nitishtw/CloudWatch-Monitoring-cookbook/README.md

 - `node['cwmon']['base']` - The base directory which will own the installation and files.
 Defaults to  `/opt/aws/cloudwatch`.
 - `node['cwmon']['version']` - The version of the scripts to install.
 Defaults to `1.2.1`.
 - `node['cwmon']['interval']` - Frequency with which to run script via cron job.
 Defaults to 5 minutes.
 - `node['cwmon']['options']` - The list of options to pass to the script.
 Defaults to `--mem-util`.
-The following options are available:
+However, following options are available:
     - `--mem-avail`
     - `--mem-used`
     - `--mem-used-incl-cache-buff`